insomnicles/insomnicles.github.io/pages/courses/intro/2023-06-01-intro-to-phil.md

 ### Description

-This is an introduction to philosophy.
-It covers the central problems in ethics, political philosophy, philosophy of religion, philosophy of mind, metaphysics and epistemology.
+This course covers a selection of central problems in ethics, political philosophy, philosophy of religion, philosophy of mind, metaphysics and epistemology.

-1. Syllabus
+Syllabus

-2. Readings: There is a course pack for some of the course readings.
-Most of the readings are available online (see links below).
+Readings: i. course pack, ii. online readings (see links below).

-3. Source: the online readings come from three sources: <a href="https://www.earlymoderntexts.com/">Early Modern Texts</a>, <a href="https://www.gutenberg.org">Gutenberg Project</a>, the <a href="https://plato.stanford.edu">Stanford Encyclopedia of Philosophy</a>.
+Online Sources: <a href="https://www.earlymoderntexts.com/">Early Modern Texts</a>, <a href="https://www.gutenberg.org">Gutenberg Project</a>, the <a href="https://plato.stanford.edu">Stanford Encyclopedia of Philosophy</a>.
 All Gutenberg Project works are in the public domain, while books and articles from Early-Modern-Text and SEP are free to use for non-commercial purposes.
 The course bibliography is available <a href="{{ site.baseurl }}/assets/courses/intro-to-phil/readings/bibliography.pdf">here</a>.

 ### Lectures